Nashipur Rail Bridge

-Nashipur Rail Bridge or Nashipur – Azimganj Rail Bridge will connect Murshidabad railway station and Azimganj Junction railway station across the river Bhagirathi of district Murshidabad in West Bengal.
+Nashipur Rail Bridge or Nashipur – Azimganj Rail Bridge (officially Bridge No.8) connects Murshidabad Junction railway station and Azimganj Junction across the river Bhagirathi of district Murshidabad in the Indian state of West Bengal.
+This 313 m long rail bridge is operational from March 2024.

+History

-The 785 meters long bridge existed during British regime and was later disbanded during World War II.
+The bridge used to exist during British regime and was later disbanded during World War II.
 Azimganj - Nalhati Railway line started in the year 1872.
-The bridge used to act as a NG branch line from Azimganj to Behrampore connecting Lalgola Krishnnagar NG line with Azimganj Nalhati BG line.
+The bridge used to act as a NG branch line from Azimganj to Behrampore connecting Lalgola-Krishnnagar BG line with Azimganj Nalhati BG line.

-This rail bridge on the Bhagirathi river will reduce travel time between South Bengal and North Bengal.

-As per railway officials the bridge would reduce the distance between Sealdah and New Jalpaiguri by about 21 km.

-Trains like Teesta - Torsha Express (Sealdah to Jalpaiguri) and Radhikapur Express (Kolkata railway station to Radhikapur) will benefit when the route starts.